RedisLabs/rsctl/README.md

 This package contains scripts to help administration and set-up of RedisLabs enterprise cluster, with RediSearch and RSCoordinator - providing a powerful distributed search engine over Redis.

 It is invoked via a single command - `rsctl`, that connects to a remote server and configures redis clusters on it.
-It is intended to run remotely and connect to the master RLEC server via SSH.
+It is intended to run remotely and connect to the master Redis Pack server via SSH.

 # Installing rsctl